Orwell Astronomical Society (Ipswich)

 Theme: the Moon, Saturn and Mars.

 OASI has a long tradition of holding Open Weekends.
 We held our first in 1972; in 2008 we held our fortieth.
 We schedule Open Events depending on what is in visible in the evening sky.
-Our usual criteria are that the Moon is near first quarter and one or more planets are visible.
+Our usual criteria are that the Moon is near first quarter and at least one planet is visible.
 We scheduled our 2008 Open Weekend for Saturday 12 and Sunday 13 April.
-First quarter Moon was on the Saturday, and Saturn and Mars were visible to the East and West of the Moon respectively.
+First quarter Moon was on the Saturday, and Saturn and Mars were visible to the east and west of the Moon respectively.

 As usual, we ran our observing programme at three sites.
 In the dome of the Observatory we used the 26 cm Tomline Refractor to show visitors the heavens.
 On the balconies of the Observatory we made observations with small telescopes and binoculars.
 In the Orwell Park School playing fields we used binoculars and the naked eye, and for the second year running, John Wainwright showed visitors the heavens through his 20 cm reflector.